Old-Fashioned Peanut Brittle

 Add the baking soda and gently stir until foamy.
 The baking soda makes it light and crispy, so do not be tempted to skip this step.

-Making ahead of time?
-Store in a metal tin or airtight container.
-Freezing peanut brittle is unnecessary, but it can help move it out of the way off your countertop or out of the pantry.
+Storage: Store in a metal tin or airtight container.
+Freezing peanut brittle is unnecessary, but it can help move it out of the way, off your countertop, or out of the pantry.

 PrintOld Fashioned Peanut Brittle